danarnold/tokyonight-vsc/README.md

 ## Building

 1. Clone this repository.
-2. Make changes.
-3. Run `npx vsce package` to create a VSIX file.
+2. Run `npx vsce package` to create a VSIX file.
-4. Install the VSIX in VS Code: `code --install-extension <your-vsix-file>`
+3. Install the VSIX in VS Code: `code --install-extension <your-vsix-file>`

 ## License